 7. Peperomia Raindrop (Peperomia polybotrya)

-- Ease of Care: Low; requires minimal attention
+- Ease of care: Low; requires minimal attention.

-- Leaf Characteristics: Thick, glossy, and raindrop-shaped
+- Leaf characteristics: Thick, glossy, raindrop-shaped.

-- Best for: Desktops, countertops, and small shelves
+- Best for: Enhancing desktops and countertops.

 8. Satin Pothos (Scindapsus Pictus)